edinstance/online-shop-database-example/README.md

 # Online Store Example

-This project serves as a playground for testing out different backends.
-It is currently focused on a psql database and liquibase.
+This project is for me to practice and expand my database knowledge.
+Currently it is composed of a psql database and uses liquibase for change management.

 ## How to Run